 Sadly, this facility's third best score was short-term care.
 However, with a grade of D in this category, it still fared relatively badly.
 In the area of short-term care, we seek to qualify measures of a nursing home's rehabilitation.
 We analyze a nursing home's skilled nursing services, including those performed by registered nurses and physical, occupational and other therapists.
 In this facility's case, it looks like it provides less physical therapist and registered nurse hours per patient than the typical facility.
 Lastly, we looked at the number of residents who ultimately were able to return home from this facility.
 This nursing home didn't fare well here either.
 In fact, we found that just 0 percent of this facility's residents were able to return home.

 The final category we rated is nursing, which proved to be this facility's worst category.
 We gave this nursing home a grade of D in that area.
 Unfortunately, this grade pulled down the facility's overall grade a bit.
 There are quite a few criteria included in this grade.
 Most of the data points are tied to staffing levels.
 This facility provided just 0.3 hours of nursing care per resident per day.
 This is not a very impressive figure.
 Lastly, we also looked at some nursing quality-based metrics in computing our nursing grades.
 This nursing home fared well in the area of minimizing its residents' pressure ulcers and major falls.
 Many consider these metrics to be indicators of the quality of nursing care.

 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This tells you the percent of patients who suffered from a pressure ulcer.
-Pressure ulcers, also called bed sores, are often the result of patients not being moved frequently enough.
-Better nursing care minimizes the number of pressure ulcers sustained by residents in a nursing home.
+This tells you the percent of residents that suffered from a pressure ulcer.
+Pressure ulcers are considered by many experts to be a barometer of nursing care at a nursing home.
+Pressure ulcers, which are also called bed sores, are often the result of patients not being moved frequently enough.

 Minimizes Serious Falls